Rahulsharma0810/notes-rvsharma-com/Security/Cloud/google-chronicle.md

 - Raw log search: Raw log search is available within Chronicle, so customers can search against the data just as it was created by the source system.

-Note: YARA-L Languages For wrtting Chronicle rule
+Note: YARA-L Language used for writing Chronicle rule.

 ## Demo